wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 ethdo validator credentials set --validator=123 --execution-address=0x8f…9F --private-key=0x3b…9c
 ```

-using your own execution address as explained earlier in the guide, and your own private key.
+using your own private key.

 #### Using an account
 If you used `ethdo` to generate your validator deposit data you will likely have used a separate account to generate the withdrawal credentials.
 You can specify the account to generate and broadcast the credentials change operation with the following command: